 This is a great self-care tool for those nights when you're just too beat to be any kind of intentional.

 When I was in that scary place a few years ago and was at rock-bottom, I would go through my quotes on Pinterest most nights to get me out of that bad feeling place.

 9. Guided Meditations

 Meditation will seriously transform your life in so many ways.
-It has helped me to have more inner peace, more manifestations, a higher perspective, tension-released shoulders, and just full of such calm.
-I try to listen to a guided mediation every night.
+It has helped me to have more inner peace, more manifestations and a higher perspective.
+I try to listen to a guided meditation every night.

 10. A peaceful, sacred space

-I purchased a few sets of these LED lights off of Amazon and can't recommend them enough.
+I purchased a few sets of LED string lights off of Amazon and can't recommend them enough.
 I have them around my bed and lamp bases and they create the softest, most beautiful glow.
-I hung the other set up in our homeschool/living room and also put some on top of my kitchen cabinets.

-Two other things I use daily to make my space more peaceful is a free app called Relax Melodies, which I use for nature sounds and the binaural beats to relax or fall asleep, and I also love me a relaxing playlist.
-This is my current playlist:
+Two other things I use daily to make my space more peaceful is a free app called Relax Melodies, which I use for nature sounds and the binaural beats to relax or fall asleep, and a relaxing playlist.

-What do you keep in your “self-care toolkit”?
-I'd love to hear from you!
+What do you keep in your self-care kit?
+I'd love to know in the comments below.